calculabs/elementor-acf-repeater-docs/pro-features.md

 The Pro version of Dynamic Elementor ACF Repeater includes advanced features that enhance your ability to create dynamic, interactive content with ACF Repeater fields.

+Start your 3-day free trial of the Pro version to unlock all features.
+[Start Your Free Trial](https://checkout.freemius.com/mode/dialog/plugin/16334/plan/27245/?trial=paid)

 ## Additional Field Types

 Pro version supports more ACF field types within repeaters: